813 series

 The 813 series (813系) is an AC electric multiple unit train type operated on local services by Kyushu Railway Company (JR Kyushu) in Japan since 1994.

 Design

 The trains were built jointly by Kinki Sharyo and JR Kyushu (at its Kokura factory).

-Originally, the trains featured transverse seating throughout, but beginning in November 2023, the 813 series fleet was retrofitted with longitudinal seating to alleviate congestion.
-JR Kyushu plans to install longitudinal seats in all sets by fiscal 2028.
+Originally, the trains featured transverse seating throughout.
+Beginning in November 2023, the 813 series fleet was retrofitted with longitudinal seating to alleviate congestion.
+JR Kyushu initially planned to install longitudinal seats in all sets by fiscal 2028, but this was later pulled forward to fiscal 2027.